hapijs/glue/API.md

 + `callback` - the callback function with signature `function (err, server)` where:
   * `err` - the error response if a failure occurred, otherwise `null`.
   * `server` - the server object.
 Call `server.start()` to actually start the server.

+If no `callback` is provided, a `Promise` object is returned where the value passed to the Promise resolve handler is the `server` object and the value passed to the Promise reject handler is the error response if a failure occurred.

 ### Notes